BranaeCraveiro/Lab_Notebook/Colony Photos Notes.md

 **Columbia Notes:** COL_SAN_T4_OFAV_98_032024_

-sample data file on github out of transect order there are some misc photos - should I make a reef/people folder (and fish) folder?
+data file on github out of transect order there are some misc photos - should I make a reef/people folder (and fish) folder?

 T1 notes: all labeled